developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/samples/barcode1/index.md

   * scan data
   * decoder type

 >**Note**: This application is intended for demonstration purposes only.
 It is provided as-is without guarantee or warranty and may be modified to suit individual needs.
+The appearance of sample app screens can vary by sample app version, Android version, and screen size.

 ##APIs Used